Catalina37/catalina.github.io/README.md

 R package containing utility functions for barcode matching and visualisation.

 #Bioneer V5.0 characterisation: folder where all characterisation related files are found.
- #Browser: folder containing all the required files to visualize the genes in the Browser.
+ #Browser: folder containing all the required files to visualise the genes in the Browser.

  ---------------------------------------------------------------------------------------------------------------------------